-For most jobs, you should submit either a Portuguese CV or English CV, along with a covering letter.
+For most jobs, you should submit either a Portuguese CV or English CV, along with a cover letter.
 Although, if you’re applying to work for a multi-national company they may accept job applications in other foreign languages.
-Alongside the Portuguese CV, business culture in Portugal is likely to differ to that of your home country, be prepared by reading this guide.
+Alongside the Portuguese CV, business culture in Portugal is likely to differ from that of your home country.
 You can also check your CV with TopCV who will help you on your way to finding that perfect job.

 - Detail additional professional seminars or training you attended through your work – this is a separate section to your studies and show’s potential employers you were valued and trusted for further development